-Wednesday-Friday, June 16-17 at 8:00 p.m.
+Wednesday-Friday, June 16-18 at 8:00 p.m.
 Saturday, June 19 at 2:00 & 8:00 p.m.
 Sunday, June 20 at 3:00 p.m.
-Zellerbach Playhouse, UC Berkeley Campus Bancroft Way at Telegraph, Berkeley Special Event/Theater Rezo Gabriadze's The Doctor and the Patient: The Forbidden Christmas featuring Mikhail Baryshnikov Program: Staged for five actors, and starring Mikhail Baryshnikov, Rezo Gabriadze's inventive synthesis of art, drama, poetry, music and movement is set in a Georgian village and tells the tale of lost cultures, dreams, and a forbidden Christmas.
-Tickets: \$65.00, available to Cal Performances donors of \$250.00 and above through Dec.
-8; after Dec.
-8, tickets will be offered to 2003/04 season subscribers through Dec.
-15. Single tickets go on sale to the general public January 5th, 2004.
-Please note that the Ticket Office will be closed for the holidays December 22 - January 2.
-Tickets may be purchased through the Cal Performances Ticket Office at Zellerbach Hall; at (510) 642-9988 to charge by phone; online at www.calperfs.berkeley.edu; and at the door.
+Zellerbach Playhouse, UC Berkeley Campus Bancroft Way at Telegraph, Berkeley Special Event/Theater Rezo Gabriadze's Forbidden Christmas or The Doctor and The Patient featuring Mikhail Baryshnikov Program: Staged for five actors, and starring Mikhail Baryshnikov, Rezo Gabriadze's inventive synthesis of art, drama, poetry, music and movement is set in a Georgian village and tells the tale of lost cultures, dreams, and a forbidden Christmas.
+Tickets: \$65.00, available through the Cal Performances Ticket Office at Zellerbach Hall; at (510) 642-9988 to charge by phone; at www.calperfs.berkeley.edu; and at the door.